echogarden-project/echogarden/README.md

 Both tools are auto-downloaded as internal packages on Windows and Linux.

-On macOS, they are not currently auto-downloaded, due to security issues with unsigned binaries.
+On macOS, they are not currently auto-downloaded due to security issues with unsigned binaries.
 It is recommended to install them via a package manager like [Homebrew](https://brew.sh/) (`brew install ffmpeg sox`) and ensure they are available on the system path.

 ### Updating to latest version